No matter how positive and optimistic you’re about your life and career, there’ll be times when you wonder, “should I quit my job?”.

 Think about it this way: You’ll have to define your achievements in your present job.
 You may have to answer your current HR or a recruiter from another company.
 Make sure that your actions help you formulate an answer.

-7. You don’t want to end up like your seniors
+7. You don’t want to end up like your senior management

 Do you want to be like the senior management in your office?
 Do the seniors in the system inspire you?
 Can you imagine being in their position with their responsibilities years from now?
 Do you believe what they’re doing matters?